Football Beyond Borders uses the power of football as an educational tool to inspire young people to achieve their goals and make their voices heard.

 Our FBB Schools programme uses the power of football as an educational tool to support young people who are disengaged at school to improve their behaviour for learning, academic performance and school engagement.

-We work with 300 students at schools across London and Wales and deliver our weekly programme on the pitch and in the classroom as a way to tackle low educational attainment, poor school attendance and challenging behaviour.
+We work with 300 students at schools across London and deliver our weekly programme on the pitch and in the classroom as a way to tackle low educational attainment, poor school attendance and challenging behaviour.

 We do this through our football themed, literacy curriculum which takes a young person’s passion for football and uses it to produce significant improvements in attitude to learning and behaviour for learning.